AI-Driven Low-Altitude Economy: Spectrum, Mobility, and Validation: Experimental Validation and Testbed Deployment

 \subsection{Deployment Insights and Testbed Lessons}

-Practical experience with AERPAW yields several important lessons for LAE development.
+\looseness = -1 The practical experience with AERPAW yields several important lessons for LAE development.
 First, trajectory-aware communication strategies are indispensable under the changing propagation conditions associated with UAV mobility, altitude, and orientation.
 Second, bridging the simulation-to-reality gap remains a nontrivial challenge.
 Models trained in digital twin environments often require calibration with real-world measurements to achieve reliable operation.
 Finally, the modular design of AERPAW's portable radio nodes and its abstraction layers enables flexible, future-proof architectures capable of accommodating heterogeneous hardware and regulatory requirements.

-\FGR{fig:aerpaw} presents representative results that evaluate the occupancy of altitude-dependent spectrum in rural and urban environments for LAE networks.
-In particular, a helikite is used to collect spectrum occupancy data at various altitudes, locations, and years, between 85 MHz to 6 GHz.
-The cumulative distribution function~(CDF) of average received power for LTE downlink Band 13, grouped by UAV altitude intervals, is provided.
-At lower altitudes (0--40~m), aggregate signal power measurements in Band 13 are significantly weaker, with most measurements falling below -40~dBm.
-As altitude increases, especially beyond 80~m, received power improves considerably due to enhanced LOS conditions, with the majority of values exceeding -20~dBm.
+\FGR{fig:aerpaw} presents representative results illustrating altitude-dependent spectrum characteristics in rural and urban environments for LAE networks.
+A helium-assisted kite~(helikite) was employed to collect wideband spectrum measurements between 85~MHz and 6~GHz at multiple altitudes, locations, and measurement periods.
+The empirical cumulative distribution function~(CDF) of the average received power from the Urban 2025 measurement campaign is presented for LTE downlink Band~12, LTE uplink Band~12, and 5G Band~n41, with results grouped by UAV altitudes below and above 50~m.
+The CDFs reveal that at lower altitudes, received signal power is generally weaker, whereas higher altitudes yield noticeably stronger levels due to improved LoS conditions, with most samples exceeding the $-45$~dBm threshold.

-Also in~\FGR{fig:aerpaw}, we show heatmaps of spectrum occupancy across multiple frequency bands of relevance to LAE networks, for both urban and rural environments, comparing conditions below and above 50~m altitude.
-We consider the spectrum to be occupied if the received signal power for a specific altitude and frequency exceeds a set threshold.
-At lower altitudes, spectrum occupancy exhibits significant variation.
-In earlier urban measurements, some bands (e.g., ISM) show minimal activity, while others (e.g., Bands 13 and 14) are heavily utilized.
-At higher altitudes, spectrum usage is consistently denser across almost all bands and years, especially in n41 and ISM bands.
-These findings highlight the importance of altitude-aware spectrum analysis for effective LAE network planning to support different use cases.